remarcmij/calculator-project-class8/RPN stack.md

 # Stack manipulations with ES6 destructuring

-Although the HP calculator documentation often makes reference to a 'stack', in our calculator code it is convenient to represent the 'stack' as an fixed length array of four numbers.
-We don't use `push()` on this array but instead use ES6 structuring to decompose the 'stack' into individual `x`, `y`, `z` and `t` values, and reconstruct a new stack from these values, using transformations as required.
+Although the HP calculator documentation often makes reference to a 'stack', in our calculator code it is convenient to represent the 'stack' as a fixed length array of four numbers.
+We don't use `push()` on this array but instead use ES6 destructuring to decompose the 'stack' into individual `x`, `y`, `z` and `t` values, and reconstruct a new stack from these values, using transformations as required.
 This approach maps closely to our mental model of the RPN calculator stack.
 The code below illustrates the concept.